vmware/container-service-extension/docs/CSE_ADMIN.md

 During CSE Server installation, CSE will set up AMQP to ensure communication between vCD and the running CSE server.
-The `amqp` section controls the AMQP communication paramters.
+The `amqp` section controls the AMQP communication parameters.
 The following properties will need to be set for all deployments.

 | Property          | Value |
 |:------------------|:------------------------------------------------------------------------------------------------|